+If they had decided to go with animating realistic characters, well, it would probably be a game that no one would choose to revisit today.
 Animating realistic and poignant sequences like people relating memories of torture and suffering, in 1998, would have been feasible only with real actors.
-Even having the right budget to do that, it would have taken a huge effort to make it right.
+Even having the right budget to do that, it would have been quite the huge effort to make it right.
 The way Blackstone Chronicles brings the characters to life is – instead – judicious, directly connects with the player and left me shedding tears.

-It is not only narrated, it is strictly connected with the gameplay experience.
+It is a sequence that is not only narrated via voiceover, which would still work on its own perhaps, but the whole experience is strictly connected with the face that we’ve experienced that for ourselves.
 The player will be shedding tears by the end of Edith Finch’ story because we’ve seen and experienced – first hand – how the curse of the family ended up affecting everyone’s lives and brought us to where we are, lost, but ready to begin anew with our newfound knowledge.
-Getting to grips with that emotional baggage takes time and curiosity to explore: it is not a passive interaction, but an experience.
+Getting to grips with that emotional baggage takes time and curiosity to explore: it is not a merely passive interaction, but an active experience.

-The final memorable experience – again by the same developers – that seem to uniquely work in its own interactive fiction space is The Unfinished Swan.
+Another memorable experience – again by the same developers – that seem to uniquely work in its own interactive fiction space is The Unfinished Swan.
 Featuring precious little in terms of direct writing, the overall light narrative arch is expertly interwoven with its simple, but deep, gameplay mechanics.
 Designed like a stroll through an ancient storybook, the player moves the main character through several locations, starting from a completely white location (or palette) to places that feature more and more details.
 Its main gameplay mechanic of throwing paint to make the world come to life is used to connect to the overall narrative theme to “finish” things: giving life to what surrounds us or a purpose, a meaning.
-That same emotional message would not feel the same stripped of its gameplay mechanics and overall loose narrative structure.
+That same emotional message could be related via voiceover or, perhaps, an alternative story, but it would not really feel the same stripped of its gameplay mechanics and overall loose narrative structure.

 The common thread running through all these different experiences hinges on the different interpretations of “interactive storytelling” and, especially, how the mechanics of game design affect the way such emotional content is related to the player.
 Writing and experiencing narrative in videogames, as opposed to books and movies, can be considered unique in this aspect.
-While interactivity is not required for a title to elicit sadness in the player, I believe emotions in interactive storytelling feel more natural when videogames don’t follow blindly the way cinema (or literary fiction) portray emotions.
+While interactivity is not required for an artistic product to elicit sadness in the “user”, I believe emotions in interactive storytelling feel more natural when videogames don’t just blindly follow the way cinema (or literary fiction) portrays emotions.

-In discussions about “saddest games ever”, Life is Strange and the first season of Telltale’s The Walking Dead are often mentioned.
-While it would be fair to agree that they didn’t hold back with their emotional punches, it is also noticeable how – outside of directly controlling the main character and making choices – the player is little more than a passive spectator of an episode of a TV show.
-The emotions flow on the strength of both the writing and the actors that bring the characters to life.
-This suggests that both features could easily be translated into another non-interactive medium, nothing would be lost in their emotional connection with the audience.
+When discussions about “saddest games ever” pop up, Life is Strange and the first season of Telltale’s The Walking Dead are often mentioned.
+While it would be fair to agree that they didn’t hold back with their emotional punches along with featuring strongly well written characters, it is also noticeable how – outside of directly controlling the main character and making choices – the player is little more than a passive spectator of an episode of a TV show.
+The emotions mainly flow on the strength of the writing and the actors bringing the characters to life.
+This seems to suggest that both features could easily be translated into another non-interactive medium, little would be lost in their emotional connection with the audience.

-As weird as it would feel to advise someone to play Fragile Dreams to feel better in their daily struggles or check out What Remains of Edith Finch to invite to a poignant reflection on the meaning of family, it would be completely appropriate.
-Crying also represents a moment of catharsis, cleansing oneself from negative emotions.
+As weird as it would feel to advise someone to play Fragile Dreams to feel better in their daily struggles or check out What Remains of Edith Finch to invite to a poignant reflection on the meaning of family, it still would feel completely appropriate.
+Crying might also represent a moment of catharsis, cleansing oneself from negative emotions.
 The objective of these experiences in interactive storytelling seems to be just that, in the end: starting anew.

 The intrinsic quality of being “interactive” is central to the way these experiences bring us to our emotional breaking point, ready to be filled again with the next experiences that await.
 The player is tasked only with keeping a vulnerable state that invites shock, emotions and tears.
 Videogames have been around long enough to easily notice the changes in their language over the years: it would be appropriate for the gaming public at large to accept that.
 They mirror changes in our social structure, can portray conflicts or crises, inviting and stimulate discussions on matters of personal and gender identity.
 Also yes, indeed, they can make you break down in tears.